 Mixing and layering ingredients without knowing how they work and interact with one another is going to turn out really harmful to your skin.
 They may cancel out each other, rendering them useless.
 Or worse, causing skin dryness and irritation.

 Here is a guide on vitamin C dos and don'ts to get the desired results.

 Skincare ingredients to avoid mixing with Vitamin C

 Vitamin C with AHAs and BHAs

-Vitamin C, AHAs (glycolic acid) and BHAs (salicylic acid) are acidic in nature.
-Layering them together can lower the skin pH, making it more acidic.
+Vitamin C, AHAs (glycolic acid), and BHAs (salicylic acid) are acidic in nature.
+Layering them together can lower the skin's pH, making it more acidic.
 When skin pH goes off balance, it becomes a recipe for skin irritation, redness, and peeling.
-To add to this, It is crucial to understand that the right pH balance of skin helps to maintain barrier functions, which in turn provide healthy and hydrated skin.
+To add to this, it is crucial to understand that the right pH balance of the skin helps to maintain barrier functions, which in turn provide healthy and hydrated skin.

 Vitamin C and Retinol

-Retinol and vitamin C are the most potent skincare ingredients for anti-ageing.
+It depends on at what time you are using these.
+Both are very potent skincare ingredients for anti-aging.
 They reduce hyperpigmentation and promote collagen production for smoother, hydrated skin.
-These two wonder ingredients fight wrinkles for a youthful and glowing skin.
-With the right pairing, this combo is effective for treating photoaging.
+These two wonder ingredients fight wrinkles for youthful and glowing skin.

 It is best to use retinol for the PM regimen and vitamin C for the AM regimen.
 Also, use an SPF to prevent sun sensitivity.